Ningning-HOU/homepage/_pages/about.md

 ------
 -- Successful applicants will receive the tax-free scholarship of about $28,579 per annum (2021 rate) PLUS free tuition fee of 3 years for a PhD, or 2 years for Master Research (MRes).

 -- A PhD student enrolled in an overseas university can apply for the [cotutelle PhD program (联合培养双学位)](https://www.mq.edu.au/research/phd-and-research-degrees/explore-research-degrees/global-research-training/global-phd-programs) at Macquarie.
-A successful applicant can receive scholarship with the same rate of about $28,579 per annum (2021 rate) for 1-2 years.
+A successful applicant can receive scholarship with the same rate of about $35,000 per annum (2024 rate) for 1-2 years.
 After graduation, the student can be awarded PhD degrees from both the overseas home university and Macquarie University respectively.

 -- An applicant from China can also apply for CSC (Chinese Scholarship Council) scholarship.
-If granted, Macquaire covers tuition fee ( $45k+ per year) and both CSC and Macquarie will provide stipend ( $28,579 per annum) for the entire program.
+If granted, Macquaire covers tuition fee ( $45k+ per year) and both CSC and Macquarie will provide stipend ( $35,000 per annum) for the entire program.
 Both CSC visiting students and research fellows are also welcome！

--- A PhD student could receive the funds of up to $7.5k for attending international conferences ( $5000 from university and $2500 from department) during the program.
+-- A PhD student could receive up to $7.5k for attending international conferences ( $5000 from the university and $2500 from the department) during the program.

 Eligibility
 ======
 ------
 For admission to the PhD program, an international applicant needs an overall score of 6.5 in IELTS, or overall 83 in TOEFL iBT, or overall 58 in PTE.
-This requirement is waived if you have obtained a Bachelor or Master degree from an English-speaking country, e.g., Canada, USA, UK, New Zealand, Australia etc.
+This requirement is waived if you have obtained a Bachelor's or Master's degree from an English-speaking country, e.g., Canada, USA, UK, New Zealand, Australia etc.